 Date of Authorship for this Version

 Resnik, Judith, "Foreign as Domestic Affairs: Rethinking Horizontal Federalism and Foreign Affairs Preemption in Light of Translocal Internationalism" (2007).
 Faculty Scholarship Series.
-Paper 683.
+683.